 We have discovered a series of novel lead compounds that provide the potential for a new class of pro-cognitive antipsychotic drugs.
 These compounds differ structurally from ACP-104, but like ACP-104, they combine muscarinic m1 agonism with actions on both dopamine and serotonin receptors.
 These novel compounds demonstrate robust effects in animal models of psychosis and pro-cognitive effects in preclinical models of cognition.
-We are currently in late stages of lead optimization in this program and are seeking to identify a clinical candidate for further development.
+We are currently seeking to identify a clinical candidate for further development in this program.